 I'm also passionate about engaging middle school students in conversations about personal identity, friend groups, and the roles that our identities play in bullying and cyberbullying.
 Through interactive, facilitated conversations, I facilitate middle school students navigating critical conversations about contributing to a safe and inclusive school environment and strategies to safely and effectively intervene in incidents of bullying and cyberbullying.

 In the summer of 2020, I launched Mandy Levine Consulting to dedicate my career to helping employers embed diversity, equity, and inclusion throughout the fabric of their organizations.
 I feel grateful everyday to partner with organizations large and small, public and private, to navigate these critical conversations with their staff about personal identity, implicit and explicit bias, and prejudice.
 My goal is to provide practical guidance on creating a more respectful, inclusive work environments where individuals from diverse backgrounds and experiences feel authentically valued, welcome, and heard.

 The way that we experience the world is rooted in our perceptions and it is a gift for me to work with individuals and organizations to explore and perhaps rethink deep-seeded assumptions often rooted in narratives that we've inherited or "the way it's always been done."
 I strive to facilitate these conversations in a positive and practical way.

 I am honored to be the co-chair of the Diversity Hiring Coalition of Maine; the 2019 recipient of the Holocaust and Human Right Center of Maine's Distinguished Service Award, the 2020 recipient of the Jewish Community Alliance of Southern Maine's Aronson Young Leadership Award; and a Corporator of Bangor Bancorp, MHC, the holding company of Bangor Savings Bank.
-I'm also honored to be one of twelve 2022 honorees of Greenlight Maine's Elevating Voices.
+I'm also honored to be one of ten 2022 honorees of Greenlight Maine's Elevating Voices, which you can watch at Elevating Voices August 7, 2022 (video above).

 Please check out my LinkedIn biography and list of organizations I have partnered with to explore my professional background and experience.